-Early investigators of Complex II found that, in submitochondrial particles, purified complex II or soluble succinate dehydrogenase preparations, the enzyme was in a relatively inactivated state.
-Various seemingly unrelated treatments were developed to bring it to a higher, constant level of activity [1].
-Later it was realized that all of these treatments resulted in removal of tightly bound oxaloacetate (OAA) in parallel with activation of the dehydrogenase [2].
+Early investigators of Complex II found that, in submitochondrial particles, purified Complex II, or soluble succinate dehydrogenase preparations, the enzyme was in a relatively inactivated state.
+Various seemingly unrelated treatments were developed to bring it to a higher, constant level of activity [3].
+Later it was realized that all of these treatments resulted in removal of tightly bound oxaloacetate (OAA) in parallel with activation of the dehydrogenase [4].
 Both activation and OAA removal show a high activation energy, proceeding at a negligible rate at 4°C and on a time scale of tens of minutes at room temperature.

-OAA binds as a classical competitive inhibitor, with a dissociation constant that can be calculated from the ratio of on and off rate constants [3].
-However due to the extremely low dissociation rate (~.02 min-1 [3]) it does not equilibrate on the time-course of a normal enzyme assay, and appears more like an irreversible inhibitor on this time scale.
-The physiological significance of this inhibition by OAA is not clear (at least to the present authors), however it is to be noted that OAA is the end product of the Krebs cycle, and would be expected to accumulate under conditions where the supply of reduced two-carbon units to acetyl CoA from glycolysis or fatty acid metabolism is interrupted.
-The competitive nature of the inhibition allows high concentration of succinate to overcome the inhibition, however the relative affinity of the oxidized enzyme for succinate is ~600 times lower than that for OAA [3].
+OAA binds as a classical competitive inhibitor, with a dissociation constant that can be calculated from the ratio of on and off rate constants [5].
+However due to the extremely low dissociation rate (~.02 min-1 [5]) it does not equilibrate on the time-scale of the initial-rate measurements used in classic Michaelis-Menton kinetic studies, and appears more like an noncompetitive inhibitor on this time scale.
+If the SDH assay is carried out at 20°C or above, gradual activation of the OAA-inhibited enzyme by succinate results in accelerating rates during the course of the assay, making it clear that the initial rate does not reflect the full activity of the enzyme.

+The physiological significance of this inhibition by OAA is not clear (at least to the present authors), however it is to be noted that OAA is the end product and the initial substrate of the Krebs cycle, and would be expected to accumulate under conditions where the supply of reduced two-carbon units to acetyl CoA from glycolysis or fatty acid metabolism is interrupted.
+This may be prevented by its extremely low $K_d$ inhibition of Complex II, involved in its production.
+The competitive nature of the inhibition allows high concentration of succinate to overcome the inhibition, however the relative affinity of the oxidized enzyme for succinate is ~600 times lower than that for OAA [5].

 It has been clearly shown.
-[4-6] that in addition to oxidizing succinate, Complex II also oxidizes D- or L- malate to (the enol form of) OAA.
+[6-8] that in addition to oxidizing succinate, Complex II also oxidizes D- or L- malate to (the enol form of) OAA.
 While this may not seem particularly surprising in light of the structural similarity between succinate and malate or fumarate and enol-OAA, it raises a number of interesting points.